-4 Conclusion
+4. Conclusion

-In this paper, an extended Markov model for protection system is proposed to determine reliability indices and ORTTI considering failure probability for remote back-up protection and monitoring facility.
+In this paper, an extended Markov model for protection system is proposed to determine ORTTI considering failure probability of remote back-up protection and monitoring facility.
 Moreover, variation of ORTTI in protection system is analyzed taking into account the different values for remote back-up protection system monitoring test effectiveness and the mean time between failures.
-Presented results indicate that ORTTI will increase by increasing monitoring test effectiveness and remote back-up protection system MTBF, while these parameters are assumed constant for primary protection system.
-As a result, by increasing remote back-up protection system monitoring test effectiveness from 0 to 100% and considering monitoring test effectiveness to be equal to 90% for primary protection system, the ORTTI increases 8.21 times.
-Furthermore, if remote back-up protection system MTBF changes from 25 to 100 (years) while primary protection system MTBF is assumed to be 50 (years), the ORTTI is increased 1.46 times in monitoring test effectiveness to be equal to 90% for primary and remote back-up protection systems.
+Presented results indicate that ORTTI will increase by increasing monitoring test effectiveness and remote back-up protection system.
+As a result, by increasing remote back-up protection system monitoring test effectiveness to be equal to 90% for primary protection system, the ORTTI increases 8.21 times.

+Furthermore, if remote back-up protection system MTBF changes from 25 to 100 years while primary protection system MTBF is assumed to be 50 years, the ORTTI is increased 1.46 times in monitoring test effectiveness to be equal to 90% for primary and remote back-up protection systems.
 Based on the obtained results, it is strongly recommended to consider the remote back-up protection system failure probability in determining the ORTTI in protection system.